Hours vary by service.

 please dial 9-1-1.

 Our Community Health Equity & Education Team wants to help you break the chain and start 2014 fresh by helping you quit using tobacco.
 Three new smoking cessation classes start soon.
 Classes provide support, education and Nicotine Replacement Therapy (NRT).
 Requires participants to pay $10 each week for the first 10 weeks -- can be paid in full at beginning, or weekly.
-View and share more information about the class here, and call (859) 288-2457 to register.Sign up for the session that fits your schedule best:
+For information about upcoming classes, call (859) 288-2457.

 The Cooper Clayton Method combines group discussions and nicotine replacement therapy to help persons stop smoking.
 The class series lasts 12 weeks for 1 hour each week.
 Participants will be required to pay $10 each week for the first 10 weeks for a total of $100.
 Participants can either pay the total amount at registration, or pay weekly.
 Nicotine replacement products (patches, lozenges, or gum) are included with this fee.
 If you want to participate in the Cooper-Clayton program, but are unable to pay the $10 each week, LFCHD may be able to work on a financial plan with you.